ggamangpro101/openpose-source-demo/installation/0_installation.md

 **4. Error during configuration**
-  - If you encounter any issues, refer to the following solutions.
-Otherwise, proceed to the next step.
   - If you encounter any issues, refer to the [Error Handling Guide](../error/0_error_handling.md).
 Otherwise, proceed to the next step.

     - NOTFOUND error